kbeduhn/sql-data-warehouse-project/docs/naming_conventions.md

     - Example: crm_customer_info -> Customer information from the CRM system.

 ### Gold Rules

-- all names must use meaningful, business-aligned names for tables, starting with the category prefix.
+- All names must use meaningful, business-aligned names for tables, starting with the category prefix.
 - <category>_<entity>
     - <category>: Describes the role of the table, such as dim (dimension) or fact (fact table).
     - <entity>: Descriptive name of the table, aligned wiht the business domain (e.g., customers, products, sales).